sanan222/unitree-go2-path-planner/README.md

 # Real-time Local Path Planning for Unitree Go2 Legged Robot
+**Sanan Garayev, Enis Yalcin, Ziya Ruso**

 ## Overview

 This project implements and compares three local path planning algorithms for a legged robot in ROS2, visualized in RViz and tested in simulation with convex and concave obstacles.
 The tasks explore edge-following techniques, Bug0 and Bug1 algorithms, with various enhancements such as smoothing, waypoint filtering, and robust recovery behaviors.

+This README provides instructions for executing the tasks related to local path planning for Unitree Go2 Legged Robot.
+It includes the necessary terminal commands for launching Gazebo, setting up SLAM, running different path-planning algorithms, and publishing goal waypoints.

 ---
 ## Tasks
+This project consists of three tasks, each focusing on different aspects of autonomous navigation using ROS2.

+- **Task 1:** Following a wall in a counterclockwise direction.
+- **Task 2:** Implementing the Bug0 algorithm.
+- **Task 3:** Implementing the Bug1 algorithm.

+Each task is executed using multiple terminal sessions, following the instructions below.
+---

 ### Task 1 – Counterclockwise Edge Following

 An edge-following algorithm guides the robot in a counterclockwise direction around obstacles.